 - acquiring information from statutory authorities;

-- obtaining specialist services from our related businesses, Eckermann Forms and Eckermann Lawyers, and third parties including registered surveyors, valuers and building inspectors;
+- obtaining specialist services from our related businesses, Eckermann Forms and Eckermann Conveyancers, and third parties including accountants, financial advisors, registered surveyors, valuers and building inspectors;

 - sending invoices; and